andrewtheodore/os201/README.md

-## This is ChristopherSamuelW's Github Pages
+## This is andrewtheodore's Github Pages

 You can use the [editor on GitHub](https://github.com/samuelsamosir27/os201/edit/master/README.md) to maintain and preview the content for your website in Markdown files.